practicingruby/practicing-ruby-paid/posts/gregory/002-sticky-problems.md

     row = data.find { |x| x[0] == "6/14/2011" }
     p row[1] #=> "2"

-If instead I chose a question that required too much thought to answer, the judgemental side of my brain would have kicked in too early, and derailed my efforts to get even the smallest start on the problem.
+If instead I chose a question that required too much thought to answer, the judgmental side of my brain would have kicked in too early, and derailed my efforts to get even the smallest start on the problem.
 However, by picking an extremely simple problem to work on, I managed to turn the judge's voice in my head into a collaborator rather than an interrogator.

 He looked at these three lines of code and instantly started with his criticisms.